-To ensure your journey is as smooth as possible, and to avoid any extra charges at the airport, please follow the guidelines as given below regarding your hold baggage.
+To ensure your journey is as smooth as possible, and to avoid any extra charges at the airport, please follow the guidelines below.

-Our fly fares do not include a free hold bag allowance, but you can purchase this prior to your flight by using the Manage Booking facility.
+Our fly fares do not include a free hold bag allowance, but you can purchase this prior to your flight by using the Manage Booking facility on our website.

 If you have purchased a fly+ fare, you will be able to check-in one bag up to 25kg for free at our Bag Drop counter.
-You also have the opportunity to pre-pay for any additional pieces before your flight through our Manage Booking facility.
+You can also purchase additional pieces of hold baggage through our Manage Booking facility before your flight.

-If you know you need to carry more luggage than you thought, please add your extra luggage via our Manage Booking facility before you fly.
-It will cost A LOT more to pay for it at the airport and this adds unnecessary stress to your journey and your wallet.
+If you know you need to carry more luggage than included in your allowance, please add extra luggage via our Manage Booking facility before you fly.
+It will cost A LOT more to pay for extra baggage at the airport.
+Avoid unnecessary stress to your journey and your wallet!

 Excess Baggage Fees

-If you haven’t prepaid for your bags, then we will charge the following prices at the airport:
+If you haven’t prepaid for your bags, we will charge the following prices at the airport:

 - Any additional weight beyond the 15kg or 25kg will be charged at SAR21 per kg

-If you attempt to board the aircraft with excess cabin baggage our team reserve the right to check your cabin baggage as hold baggage.
-Due to the delays this can cause to the departure of our aircraft the following prices will be charged at the boarding gate:
+If you attempt to board the aircraft with excess cabin baggage (either too large, too heavy or too many) our team reserve the right to check your cabin baggage into the hold.
+Due to the delays this can cause to the departure of our aircraft, you will have to pay the following fee at the boarding gate:

 Over-sized Hold Baggage

-Your Hold Baggage must be no larger than 75 x 50 x 35 cm.
-Any items which are larger will be accepted for carriage only if less than 140 x 85 x 65 cm and on payment of the Over-Sized baggage fee of SAR100.
+Your Hold Bag must be no larger than 75 x 50 x 35 cm.
+Any items which are larger will be accepted for travel only if smaller than 140 x 85 x 65 cm and on payment of the Over-Sized baggage fee of SAR100.

-If your Hold Bag is larger than 140 x 85 x 65 cm we will be unable to accept it for carriage.
+If your Hold Bag is larger than 140 x 85 x 65 cm we will be unable to accept it for travel.